bitcoinbrisbane/ProofOfCitation/README.md

 </author>
 ```

-Sign the document and add attribute to the author element.
+Sign the document and add attribute to the author element.  *Note, this will create a different hash to what is stored in storj

 ```xml
 <author sha256="240934ec86f17126178e48c8c90d212bfca18148b30e2ff8ded1b51a662c80cf" version="Bitcoin-qt (1.0)" signature="G0xzGNeKfEwPz34Dr5lFwUhyCkj+KKSQGcaeQJ44cxzYPmVRJjw6kBgBBGwsnIWA0oqMrJAXJCNpbwW8anHaTjY=">